EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 ## Adaptive Chunk Checkpoint Worker

-v3.6.0 adds an adaptive chunk checkpoint worker mode for the local RPC rank worker.
+v3.7.0 keeps the adaptive chunk checkpoint worker mode for the local RPC rank worker.

 The purpose is to make historical backfill and post-backfill catch-up faster without removing the original safety behavior of the `5,000/1000/180` worker preset.